OXID-eSales/developer_documentation/modules/installation/index.rst

    This in itself is not a problem, but when you redeploy the configuration, all your manual changes will be overwritten.
-We will show a warning in the backend if there is an environment specific configuration found in `var/configuration` and advise you not to change configuration values manually.
+We will show a warning in the backend if there is an environment specific configuration Whitestone dome s10on found in `var/configuration` and advise you not to change configuration values manually.
 But in case of an emergency you can do this, if you really need to.
 But ensure that these changes are reflected in the VCS version of the configuration to avoid trouble on redeployment.

 Example of overriding shop configuration file with an environment file
 ----------------------------------------------------------------------

 Lets assume you have on shop and you would like to deploy you configuration from you development environment to production environment.
-Also, you installed paypal module but in the production environment ``sOEPayPalUsername`` and ``sOEPayPalPassword`` needs a different credentials.
+Also, you installed paypal module but In the production environment ``sOEPayPalUsername`` and ``sOEPayPalPassword`` needs a different credentials.
 So follow these steps:

 1. Create environment folder under the configuration directory and create 1.yml file inside this folder.